 - Where are you scouting leadership talent, either from the outside looking in or within your sphere of influence?

 - What are the early signs of leadership talent you’re looking for?

 - What do you do next when you spot outstanding leadership talent?

 - What stories about scouting talent do you have to share?

-Dr. Kim Turnage currently works as a Senior Leadership Consultant with Talent Plus.
-In this capacity, she works with client partners in the selection, retention and development of leadership talent, including succession planning.
+Dr. Kim Turnage was a Senior Leadership Consultant with Talent Plus.
+In this capacity, she worked with client partners in the selection, retention and development of leadership talent, including succession planning.